+The intricate nature of the proposals discussed by negotiators, which include numerous exceptions to a series of rules applied at product level, imposes a specific modeling strategy.
 The state of the art is measurement of border protection at the most detailed level possible (product, importer, exporter), and computation of liberalisation resulting from a tariff-cutting formula.
 Bound and applied duties (whether ad valorem, specific, mixed or compound) need to be measured at the HS-6 product level (the most disaggregated level for which harmonised information is available).
+We finally examine the impact of the scenarios by taking into account interactions between sectors, countries and markets, which is done with MIRAGE (Decreux and Valin, 2007), a dynamic CGE model of the world economy fitting imperfect competition.3

-1.1.
+2.1.
 Draft modalities